 - Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty.
-(Learning mentors are available to children every day should they need to discuss any issues that concern them). - Include in the curriculum opportunities for PSHE and Circle Time which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+(Learning mentors are available to children every day should they need to discuss any issues that concern them). - Include in the curriculum opportunities for PSHE, Circle Time and E-safety lessons which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.

-Health & Safety
+Health and Safety